ORESoftware/nodejs-dep-check/README.md

 //var redis = require('redis');
 ```

-this library cannot ignore commented out lines - you have to alter the comment into this:
+this library doesn't ignore commented out lines - so you may wish to alter the comment into this:

 ```
 //var redis = require#('redis'); (or whatever non-alpha-numeric character suits your fancy)